In3x0rabl3/Sockhunter/README.md

 ### Useful flags
 - `-roles`: comma-separated list of roles to display (e.g., `reverse-proxy,reverse-control`)
 - `-interval`: refresh interval (e.g., `250ms`, `1s`)

-Note: there is no `-min` flag.
-ProxyWatch uses a built-in threshold to reduce noise.

 ---

 ## How It Works (High-Level)